tzuhsi711/BST270-Individual_Project/README.md

 ### Code Directory:

-A complete code reproduction attempt is available at ./code/Biden_Media_2020.qmd.
-This Quarto notebook can be compiled using RStudio, which supports direct integration with Quarto, or via the command line for those who prefer it.
-The notebook can be compiled into several formats including HTML, PDF, and Markdown.
+A complete code reproduction attempt is available at ./code/Biden_Media_2020.Rmd.
+This Rmarkdown notebook can be compiled using RStudio, which supports direct integration with Quarto, or via the command line for those who prefer it.
+The notebook can be compiled into several formats including HTML and PDF.
 Compiled versions of the document are also stored in the ./code directory.

 ### Data Directory: